centrahq/api-documentation/user/pages/03.fe-development/01.fe-elements/docs.md

 How quickly you can get your stuff, and how much it would cost.
 ```

+With every selection response, the API will include a `shippingMethods` table.
+In it you will receive all available shipping methods based on the current country of the selection.
+You can choose any of them using the `PUT /shipping-methods/{shippingMethod}` call.

+#### 'shipTo' parameter

+While working on Centra setup, you may sometimes encounter an error saying the current country is not "shippable".
+You will see this in the API selection model, under `location.shipTo`.
+If this param is `false`, you will not be able to complete an order for this country.
+You should make sure this country is included in at least one active shipping in Centra -> Setup -> Shipping.

+You can find out which countries are shippable with:
+* `GET /countries` - returns all shippable countries,
+* `GET /countries/all` (authorized mode) - returns all countries, each with a `shipTo` boolean.

 ### Checkout

 ```text
 Let us know everything we need to know to deliver your stuff to you!
 ```

+- Required checkout fields - Checkout API configuration

 #### Newsletter sign-up 2